waxxio/waxx/README.md

 Visit [http://localhost:7777/](http://localhost:7777/) and follow the directions.
 If you want a different port, edit `etc/active/config.yaml` first.

 ### High Performance
-WAXX is multi-process and multi-threaded.
-You specify the number of processes and the number of threads per process.
+WAXX is multi-threaded and each request is placed into a thread pool (queue) and then a thread will process it.
+You specify the number of threads in the config file.
 Each thread is prespawned and each thread makes it's own database connection.
 Requests are received and put into a FIFO request queue.
 The threads work through the queue.
 Each request, including session management, a database query, access control, and rendering in HTML or JSON is approximately 1-2ms (on a modern 2016 Xeon server).
 With additional libraries, WAXX also easily generates XML, XLSX, CSV, and PDF data.

 ### Easy to Grok
 Waxx has no Classes.
 It is Module-based and the Modules have methods (functions).
 Each method within a Module is given parameters and the method runs in isolation.
 There are no instance variables.
 Consequently, it is very easy to understand what any method does and it is very easy to test methods.
 You can call any method in the whole system from the console.
 Passing in the same variables will always return the same result.